HARDware and software Infrastructure technical work group

 A list of Relevant VHF and UHF SIMPLEX Frequencies in our area

-The KARO-ECHO HYBRID ARES/RACES MESSAGE FORM in MS Word format
+The KARO ECHO HYBRID/Modified ARES/RACES MESSAGE FORM as fillable PDF or in MS Word format

 ICS-309 KE-ARES Fillable Log Form (MS Word)